-Submissions for the 2019 Sewanee Review Fiction and Poetry contest will be accepted starting July 1, 2019 via Submittable.
+Submissions for the 2019 Sewanee Review Fiction and Poetry contest are currently open, and will remain open until July 31st, 2019 via Submittable.
 Submissions via mail will not be considered.

 The Sewanee Review is pleased to announce the results of our 2018 Fiction & Poetry Contest.
 The winning submissions in each genre receive a $1,000 prize as well as publication in our Winter 2019 issue.

 First, the results for poetry, judged by Dan Chiasson.

 Winner: “Locomotion,” by Cate Lycurgus